PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Pay

-Pay for purchasing/supply officers varies depending on skills, experience, the type of work they do and where they work.
+Pay for purchasing/supply officers and procurement managers varies depending on skills, experience, the type of work they do and where they work.

 Depending on experience and ability, they may also get bonuses and other benefits such as a company car.